Ezku/equanimous-tribble/content/3-empirical-study/3-findings/1-erq1/1-typical-segments.md

 This is ineffective, because another team member wants to discuss handovers not yet mentioned.
 The secretary can be heard making meeting minutes on the subject.

-#### Inbox
+#### Inbox, 11:25.

-The `INBOX` segment finally starts at **11:25**.
+The `INBOX` segment finally starts.
 The *driver* opens Asana and allows the team to view items in the inbox on a TV screen.
 The inbox is a board that contains new items as input to the team and to be handled in the daily proceedings.
 Starting from the topmost item, item labels are read out loud.
 Most often, a variation of the following question is used to settle the imminence of items encountered:

 11:51
 :   "Fire or not?" (`M`)